Resources

 If you chose the 1st of January the first year’s economic calculation will then run from the January 1st to December 31st.
 For any other staring date in the year the first year’s economic period is from the starting date to the end of the month before the starting month e.g. If the starting date is set to 31 December it goes from December 31st to November 30th.
 All other years are counted as complete 365 days.

 If the starting date is other than the first of the month, the shortfall of the ‘lost’ days in the first year is calculated from the mean daily feed-in rate (energy export to grid) multiplied by the number of ‘lost’ days multiplied by the chosen feed-in or third party rate.
+Note there is some effect on the financial savings from standby/overnight inverter usage.

 Back to top